Retreat to the Moon Lodge

 In our circles, retreats and gatherings we explore many ways of connecting back to the rhythms of nature, such as:

-New and Full Moon Women's Yoga and Yoga Nidra ~ An adaptive and feminine approach to yoga practice that seeks to support, nurture and empower women through all life stages and cycle phases, closing with deep rest to restore our bodies and minds and make space for the sacred sound of our inner rhythm
+Wild Woman Yoga ~ An adaptive and feminine approach to yoga practice that seeks to support, nurture and empower women through all life stages and cycle phases, closing with deep rest to restore our bodies and minds and make space for the sacred sound of our inner rhythms

 Moon Phase Awareness and intention work ~ Coming to know the moon phases in relationship to our own phases and working with ritual and intent to harness the power of the moon

-Menstrual Cycle Awareness ~ coming to know our cyclical nature and unique rhythms
+Menstrual Mentoring ~ coming to know our cyclical nature and unique rhythms